2018 PANAGBENGA FESTIVAL SCHEDULE OF ACTIVITIES | TRAVEL GUIDE

 Mines View Park – Link

 The most common mode of transportation in going to Baguio City is by bus.

 Various bus lines traverse the Metro Manila to Baguio route with several terminals spread across Metro Manila.The trip would approximately take for 4-6 hrs to get to Baguio City.

 Victory Liner has the following terminals: Monumento (Main terminal in Caloocan City), Cubao and Pasay and has hourly bus service to Baguio City.
-Fare is approximately ₱455 per person one way for the regular aircon bus ; PhP 750/person one way for the deluxe bus/non-stop (with comfort room).
-PhP 650/per person one way for the semi-Deluxe buses with one stop at Tarlac Shell station (semi-deluxe has no toilet inside the Bus).
+The fare is approximately ₱455 per person one way for the regular aircon bus; PhP 750/person one way for the deluxe bus/non-stop (with comfort room).
+Php 650/per person one way for the semi-Deluxe buses with one stop at Tarlac Shell station (semi-deluxe has no toilet inside the Bus).

 Dagupan Bus with a terminal at New York St., Cubao, Quezon City has buses traveling Manila to Baguio route every hour.

 - Ho Chi Minh Travel Guide

 - Bangkok Travel Guide